Anti-inflammatory diet: reducing inflammation through your plate

 Eat the rainbow

-Each fruit and vegetable color corresponds to specific phytonutrients with anti-inflammatory properties: red (lycopene in tomatoes), purple (anthocyanins in blueberries), orange (beta-carotene in carrots), dark green (sulforaphane in broccoli), white (allicin in garlic).
-Aim for at least 5 different colors a day to maximize phytochemical diversity.
+Each fruit and vegetable colour corresponds to specific phytonutrients with anti-inflammatory properties: red (lycopene in tomatoes), purple (anthocyanins in blueberries), orange (beta-carotene in carrots), dark green (sulforaphane in broccoli), white (allicin in garlic).
+Aim for at least 5 different colours a day to maximise phytochemical diversity.

 4